philvuai/showgrandad/README.md

 ### Adding Features

-- Photos are stored in localStorage (in a real app, use a database)
+- Photos are stored using Netlify Blobs for persistence
-- Authentication is client-side only (in a real app, use server-side auth)
+- Authentication is client-side only (consider Netlify Identity for enhanced security)
-- No image optimization (in a real app, optimize images)
+- No image optimization (consider adding compression for better performance)
+- Delete functionality is available but not exposed in the UI

 ## License